Peter Skene Ogden State Park

 • Features a stunning view, walking trails with interpretive panels, picnic areas, and bungee jumping

-Peter Skene Ogden Wayside is a tremendous 300-foot-deep canyon in the Crooked River Gorge, located nine miles north of Redmond, right off US Route 97.
+Peter Skene Ogden State Scenic Viewpoint is a dramatic 300-foot-deep canyon overlook located in the Crooked River Gorge, about nine miles north of Redmond, right off US Route 97.

-NOTE: Warning signs posted around the park: "Many dogs have died here!
-Put your dog back in the vehicle!"
+🔴 Warning: Signs around the park caution visitors: “Many dogs have died here!
+Put your dog back in the vehicle!”

 Peter Skene Ogden State Park-Crooked River High Bridge